shuurai/fantomeventj/README.md

 *For usage instructions please see [the website][1].*

+૮( ᵒ̌ૢཪᵒ̌ૢ )ა

+!!!
+Sample and Unit test are still being added, so please bear with me until the next commits.

 Download
 --------

 Downloadable .jars can be found on the [GitHub download page][2].

+!!!
+Still updating some logic so maven hasn't been updated yet!

 You can also depend on the .jar through Maven:
 ```xml